Derek Aslett: Retirement

-Following his retirement, Aslett emigrated to Perth in Western Australia in 1988.
-He had played Western Australian Grade Cricket in the city during his career and his wife is Australian, and Aslett continued to be involved in the game in the city.
+Following his retirement, Aslett continued to build his antiques business in Dover where his family had been involved in the furnishing trade since the late 1800's.
+He emigrated to Perth in Western Australia in 1988.
+He had played Western Australian Grade Cricket during his career, and Aslett continued to be involved in the game.
 He was credited as a mentor by Luke Pomersbach, a Western Australian player who made one appearance for the Australia national cricket team in 2007.

-His wife's family had owned an antique furniture business since 1890, and Aslett set up an antiques business in Perth in 1993.
+Aslett set up an antiques business in Perth, Aslett Antiques and Mid Century in 1993.
 His son, Liam, who was born in Perth, played club cricket in England between 2004 and 2008 and made one appearance for Nottinghamshire Second XI in 2006.